 What is computer vision syndrome?
 How does an Eye Doctor treat computer vision syndrome?
 Is there anything you can do at home to help with computer vision syndrome?
-These questions along with many others will be discussed in this article
+Are there problems with more screen time?
+These questions along with many others will be discussed in this article by One Vision.

 What is computer vision syndrome?